schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \frac{\partial c_i}{\partial t} = - u \cdot \frac{\partial c_i}{\partial z}.
 ```

+where $z$ is the axial coordinate along the column.

 The initial conditions for the concentration and the loading specify their values at time $t = 0$.
-For the column inlet and outlet, Danckwerts boundary conditions are often applied {cite}`Danckwerts1953`.
+At the column inlet and outlet, Danckwerts boundary conditions are typically applied {cite}`Danckwerts1953`:

 ```{math}
 :label: danckwerts_in_pfr